Which Players Are Battling For LIV Golf Cards As International Series Reaches A Climax?

 Two 'golden tickets' into LIV Golf are on offer for the top two on the International Series Rankings with just two events left of the elevated Asian Tour series

-The closing stages of the Asian Tour's International Series has taken on even more significance with now two LIV Golf cards available.
+The closing stages of the Asian Tour's International Series have taken on even more significance than usual with two LIV Golf cards available for the first time this season.

 LIV Golf recently announced that two cards would be up for grabs for the top two eligible players in the International Series Rankings at the end of the season - an increase from the usual one on offer.

-The change has been made with an eye on the Official World Golf Ranking, to help with LIV Golf's second application to get OWGR points, as wider promotion and relegation was cited as a big part of the initial rejection.
+The change has been made with an eye on the Official World Golf Ranking, to help with LIV Golf's second application to get OWGR points, as wider promotion and relegation was cited as a big reason for the initial rejection.

 And unlike last year, when Joaquin Niemann finished top but was already in LIV, the top two 'eligible' players in the rankings will now win a spot on the lucrative team tour.

-Scott Vincent, who finished top in 2022 to earn a spot in LIV Golf, currently tops the rankings and looks in a decent spot to book a return.
+Scott Vincent, who finished top in 2022 to earn a spot in LIV Golf, currently tops the rankings and looks a decent bet to book a return.

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.